Trash to Treasure

 In-Class Garbage Quantification and Art Brainstorming

-Dates are available from May 1st- June 7th (morning or afternoon sign up depends on availability), but should be done after your class has completed the quantification and brainstorm session.
+Dates are available from March 30th – June 11th (morning or afternoon sign up depends on availability), but should be done after your class has completed the quantification and brainstorm session.
 The class should reserve a set of iPads if the school has them.
 This will be used for the digital media activity.
 The art program is done at your school and is one hour.
 During this time students will work as a school group to turn their trash into an artistic treasure.
 NS3 will provide art supplies to be used in addition to the collected trash.
-NS3 staff and local artists will be on hand the day of art creation to fine-tune designs and provide support.
+NS3 staff will be on hand the day of art creation to fine-tune designs and provide support.
 Students will use digital media to make a poster or video to showcase their artwork.

 As part of NS3’s trash to treasure program students will: